Derek J. Smith, Consultant Cognitive Scientist

 APOLOGIES

 A number of inward links still use an obsolete legacy URL structure...smithsrisca.demon.co....
-Simply select the corresponding entry from the tables below or re-key without the demon bit.
+Simply select the corresponding title from the tables below or re-key without the demon bit.
 As of July 2018 many files have lost the automatic insertion of in-line graphics.
 These problems are being worked upon by re-issuing each file in pdf form.
-In the meantime specific links have been added.
+In the meantime specific graphic display links have been added at point of need.

 AT A GLANCE

 Between 1980 and 1991 I worked for the Cardiff data processing division of British Telecom, specialising in the design and operation of very large databases and management support systems.
-Between 1991 and 2010 I lectured in health informatics and cognitive science at Cardiff Metropolitan University, specialising in the cognitive neuropsychology required by Speech and Language Therapists.
+Between 1991 and 2010 I lectured in health informatics and cognitive science at Cardiff Metropolitan University, specialising in the cognitive neuropsychology required by Speech and Language Therapists and students of applied psychology generally.
 I am currently Chief Designer on the Konrad artificial consciousness project.

 CONTACT ME AT smithsrisca@btinternet.com